 The Micro Scooter is right up there at the top, it’s the original and the best!
-The next ones down or across would be the Mookie Mini Street Cruz (Amazon discount link) that is getting great reviews in the UK.
-(I have a friend who has just bought one for their child so will get a review done as soon as I have had chance to look it over).
+The next ones down or across would be the Razor A3 Kids Kick Scooter (Amazon discount link) which is available in several colors that have been getting great reviews for a long time.
+(I have a friend who has just bought one for their child so will get a review done as soon as I have had a chance to look it over).

 Scooters from 5 years old and up

 I say 5 and up because most of the scooter’s that I would recommend are robust enough to last years and will grow with your child.
-One range of Scooters that are getting a lot of attention are the Madd Gear Nitro & VX range (Amazon discount link) they are super strong and light enough to do some great ramp tricks and take whatever you can throw at them.
+One range of Scooters that are getting a lot of attention is the Madd Gear VX8 Nitro range (Amazon discount link) they are super strong and light enough to do some great ramp tricks and take whatever you can throw at them.

-The next up are the Grit Scooters Extremist Scooter (Amazon discounts today).
+The next up is the Grit Extremist Kick Scooter (Amazon discounts today).
 They seem to be a sturdy ride and a good entry level scooter for budding riders but there has been a few complaints about the wheels cracking although the majority of the reviews are good!

 Teen Kick Scooters

 Most of the regular kickscooters out there that are full-sized are good for teens.
 That includes the very popular stunt type of scooter and also the newer dirt type of kick scooter.